t-mullen/hls-server/README.md

   ]).output('public/videos/output.m3u8').on('end', callback).run()
 ```

 To create segments from an existing RTMP stream, use the following [node-fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) command.
-You can expect 20-50 seconds of latency, depending on hardware.
+You can expect several seconds of latency, depending on hardware.

 ```javascript
 var ffmpeg = require('fluent-ffmpeg')